 Mental health risks

 - You may develop insomnia and short-lived states of confusion.

 - It can give you feelings of anxiety and aggression.

 - It can make pre-existing mental health problems worse and can cause paranoid and psychotic reactions (which may be associated with irritability, anxiety and losing touch with reality).

-Because khat comes in recognisable leaf form, it can't easily be cut with anything.
+Because khat comes in recognisable leaf form, it can't be easily cut with anything.

-Can you get addicted to khat?
+Can you get addicted?

-Khat can make a user psychologically dependent (with craving and a desire to keep using in spite of potential harm).
+Khat can make a user psychologically dependent (with cravings and a desire to keep using in spite of potential harm).
 When some users stop using they can feel lethargic or mildly depressed and may have a withdrawal period with fine tremors and nightmares.

-- Allowing other people to supply drugs in your house or any other premises is illegal.
-If the police catch people supplying illegal drugs in a club they can potentially prosecute the landlord, club owner or any person concerned in the management of the premises.
+If the police catch people supplying illegal drugs in a home, club, bar or hostel, they can potentially prosecute the landlord, club owner or any other person concerned in the management of the premises.